The Code of Criminal Procedure is also called the criminal procedure code (CrPC). This code was enacted in 1973 and came into force on April 1, 1974.

 - Summons-case: A case relating to an offence and not being a warrant case

 Explanation: For example, Anish murdered Bikash.
-He also committed house dwelling theft, robbery, grievous, hurt, etc. In this case, the Magistrate charges the accused with these offences.
-These offences are known as heads of charges, and individually, these get referred to as ‘charge’.
-It gets mentioned in section 2(b) of the Act.
+He also committed house dwelling theft, robbery, grievous hurt, etc. In this case, the Magistrate charges the accused with these offences.
+These offences are known as heads of charges, and individually these are known as ‘charge’.
+It is mentioned in section 2(b) of the Act.

 - It must state the offence charged to the accused.

 - The offence must be specified in the charge by name.